emc-mongoose/darzee/README.md

 The changed configuration would be passed to Mongoose /run POST request as a parameter.

 ## 1.3 Scenario
 Mongoose's scenarios are writtign in JavaScript.
-It's possibl to write JavaScript code in the UI using code editor.
+It's possible to write JavaScript code in the UI using code editor.
 ![](screenshots/setup/scenario/scenario_general.png)

 Scenarios could be both loaded and saved into the file system.